 - a.
 Have the beneficiary withdraw all of the assets from the retirement account, which is a taxable event for the beneficiary.
 This is usually not the best choice, unless the account is small and the tax consequences minor. - b.
-If the beneficiary is the surviving spouse, she can roll the account into an IRA in her own name.
-Note that this does not involve a withdrawal; the assets stay within an IRA.
-Taxation will not take place until the spouse, as the beneficiary of the rollover IRA, makes a withdrawal from the rollover account. \$408(d)(3)(C).
-This rollover option is usually the best choice for a spouse beneficiary, since the spouse can defer withdrawals for a longer period than other beneficiaries.
+If the beneficiary is the surviving spouse, she can roll the account into an IRA in her own name, or elect to become the owner of the existing account, as discussed above.
+Note that these options do not involve a withdrawal; the assets stay within an IRA.
+Taxation will not take place until the spouse, as the beneficiary of the IRA, makes a withdrawal from the account. §408(d)(3)(C).
+These options are usually the best choices for a spouse beneficiary, since the spouse can defer withdrawals for a longer period than other beneficiaries.
+Also, the spouse can name her own beneficiaries of the account, to take effect upon her death. - c.

-- c.
 If the spouse is not the beneficiary (the beneficiaries are the children of the decedent, or are non-relatives), the beneficiaries cannot do a rollover, but they can do something similar: they can convert the account into one or more inherited IRAs.
 Note that this does not involve a withdrawal; the assets stay within the inherited IRAs and are not taxed until later withdrawn from one of the inherited IRAs. §691(a)(2); Rev. Rul.
 78-406, 1978-2 C.B.
 157. - d.
 If the beneficiary is the estate or a trust, the estate or trust might wish to continue to maintain the account as an inherited IRA for the benefit of the estate or trust, but that would require keeping the estate or trust open.
 In most cases, the estate or trust will prefer to convert the account into one or more inherited IRAs for the benefit of the beneficiaries of the estate or trust.
 In effect, the estate or trust will have transferred the retirement account intact to one or more beneficiaries without having actually made any withdrawals from the account.
-The transfer of an IRA account from an estate or a trust as a result of the death of the owner is not a taxable event.
-(691(a)(2); Reg.
-(1.691(a)-4(b))) (But see the discussion of pecuniary bequests, below.)
+The transfer of an IRA account from an estate or a trust as a result of the death of the owner is not a taxable event. \( \) \( pecuniary bequests, below.)
 Thus a taxable event does not take place until a withdrawal is made from the account by the beneficiary who received it from the trust or estate.
 PLR 200520004.
 It might be necessary to check your governing instrument or your local law to determine whether nonprorata distributions are permitted.
 In Oregon, see ORS 130.725(22).
 In Washington, see RCW 11.98.070 and 11.68.090.
-If the estate or trust feels the need to make an actual withdrawal from the account, perhaps the withdrawals could be made over two or more years, and hopefully that income can be offset by administration expense deductions or distribution deductions, but distributing the account intact to the beneficiaries is usually the best approach.
+If the estate or trust feels the need to make an actual withdrawal from the account, perhaps the withdrawals could be made over two or more years, and hopefully that income can be offset by administration expense deductions or distribution deductions, but distributing the account intact to the beneficiaries is usually the safest approach.
 But see below regarding trusts that qualify as a Designated Beneficiary.
 In some situations, the IRS will permit an estate to withdraw the funds from the retirement account, then pay those funds to the surviving spouse, who can then roll the funds over to her personal IRA.
 PLR 201821008.
 In that ruling, the surviving spouse was the personal representative and the sole heir of the estate.
 The ruling concluded that she would be treated as having acquired the funds directly from the decedent and not from his estate, she would be eligible to roll over the distribution to her IRA, and she would not be required to include the distribution in her gross income.